JohnCoene/javascript-for-r/_book/3-25-htmlwidgets-advanced.md

 }
 ```

-The dependency then needs to be appended to the htmlwidgets object.
+The dependency\index{dependency} then needs to be appended to the htmlwidgets object.

 ```r
 # stats.R